TheEarthlord/nydus-launcher/README.md

 of Minecraft.
 It does not require the nydus-common package to function.

-The nydus-test package has a variety of unit tests which it will run using other install Nydus Launcher packages.
+The nydus-test package has a variety of unit tests which it will run using other installed Nydus Launcher packages.

 ## Requirements